-A week before the time changes, try changing your bedtime.
-Go to bed 10, 15, 20 or 30 minutes early.
+A week before the time changes, try adjusting your sleep schedule.
+Go to bed 15 to 30 minutes early.
+Try to get to an hour earlier by the end of the week.
 That way, you won’t miss that extra hour too much.

 Take a short nap

-If you weren’t able to plan a week ahead or feel like you’re just too tired in the days after the time change, take a nap.
-Don’t camp out in your bed for hours though.
+If you feel like you’re just too tired in the days after the time change and are falling asleep, take a nap.
+Don’t camp out in your bed for hours, though.
 Aim for a quick 20- to 30-minute nap.
 And don’t nap too close to bedtime.

 Wipe out your social schedule for a week or two

 Take it easy for the first week or two.
-Keep your social schedule light.
+Keep your daily routine light.
 If possible, avoid any stressful deadlines at work.
 You may even want to take a day off.
 This will give you some time to relax and get used to the lack of sleep.

 Maintain your sleep schedule

 But while you lighten your daily schedule, don’t change your nightly one.
 Keep your bedtime routine.
 Go to bed at the same time.
 Wake up at the same time.
 Don’t be tempted to sleep in on Sunday morning after the time changes.